jbdamask/cursor-db-mcp/README.md

 - `query_table` - Query a specific table in a project's database
 - `refresh_databases` - Refresh the list of database paths

-## Available Prompts

-- `explore_cursor_projects` - Create a prompt to explore Cursor projects
-- `analyze_chat_data` - Create a prompt to analyze chat data from a specific project

 # Example Usage with Claude